Data: Meaning

 Data, information, knowledge, and wisdom are closely related concepts, but each has its role concerning the other, and each term has its meaning.
-According to a common view, data is collected and analyzed; data only becomes information suitable for making decisions once it has been analyzed in some fashion.
+According to a common view, data are collected and analyzed, and become decisionmaking-suitable information only after having been analyzed in some fashion.
 One can say that the extent to which a set of data is informative to someone depends on the extent to which it is unexpected by that person.
 The amount of information contained in a data stream may be characterized by its Shannon entropy.

 Knowledge is the awareness of its environment that some entity possesses, whereas data merely communicates that knowledge.
 For example, the entry in a database specifying the height of Mount Everest is a datum that communicates a precisely measured value.
 This measurement may be included in a book along with other data on Mount Everest to describe the mountain in a manner useful for those who wish to decide on the best method to climb it.
 Awareness of the characteristics represented by this data is knowledge.

 Data are often assumed to be the least abstract concept, information the next least, and knowledge the most abstract.
 In this view, data becomes information by interpretation; e.g., the height of Mount Everest is generally considered "data", a book on Mount Everest geological characteristics may be considered "information", and a climber's guidebook containing practical information on the best way to reach Mount Everest's peak may be considered "knowledge".
 "Information" bears a diversity of meanings that range from everyday usage to technical use.
 This view, however, has also been argued to reverse how data emerges from information, and information from knowledge.
 Generally speaking, the concept of information is closely related to notions of constraint, communication, control, data, form, instruction, knowledge, meaning, mental stimulus, pattern, perception, and representation.
 Beynon-Davies uses the concept of a sign to differentiate between data and information; data is a series of symbols, while information occurs when the symbols are used to refer to something.